Search Apply Now

 We offer over 360 types of scholarships, valued at up to $280,000.
 Some scholarships offer one-off payments while others continue for the length of your course.
 Learn more about Monash Scholarships.

-Looking for clarification on fees or scholarships?
+Looking for clarification on fees, FEE-HELP or scholarships?

 Enquire with our student consultants and schedule a call to get your questions answered.